4glio/sasapps.io/content/posts/security-of-sasjs-apps-on-viya.md

 ## Frontend Development

 The web app is built locally, on the developers laptop, often using mocked responses to simulate a real Viya server.
 Typically we build using the React framework, over this [baseline repository](https://github.com/sasjs/react-seed-app).
-Regardless of the framework, the build outputs (those that are actually deployed to SAS)

 Here are some of the steps taken to improve security at build time: